Exploring Oaxaca's Markets - Planeta.com

 Poster

 Good morning.
 Natandio.
-Dios mep.
+Työs meep.
 Zei te ie. Zac xtil.
 Padush.
 Practicing for our next trip to markets in Oaxaca, Mexico.

 La Ciudad de Oaxaca has some of the most popular markets in Mexico.
 Nearby towns have their own markets and market days.
-An analogy: If markets are Mexico’s own tree of life, then Oaxaca is the trunk.
+An analogy: If markets are Mexico’s own tree of life, then Oaxaca is a major branch.
+Si los mercados son el árbol de la vida de México, entonces Oaxaca es una rama importante.

 I had the pleasure of living in Oaxaca from 2001-2013 where I enjoyed the markets as a place to meet up with old friends and a place to make new acquaintances.
 My estancia was during the time the social web rose as a means of communication.
 Nearby villages went from having one or two community phones to having cybercafes and mobile phone coverage.